freeCodeCamp/freeCodeCamp/guide/english/progressive-web-apps/index.md

 * **Engaging**
   * can access the re-engagement UIs of the OS through Push Notifications
 * **Easy Installation**
-  * can be added to the home screen through browser-provided prompts, allowing users to "keep" apps they find most useful without the hassle of an app store
+  * can be added to the home screen through browser-provided prompts allowing users to "keep" apps they find most useful without the hassle of an app store
 * **Linkable**
-  * meaning they're zero-friction, zero-install, and easy to share
+  * meaning they are zero-friction, zero-install, and easy to share
   * the social power of URLs matters

 > These apps aren’t packaged and deployed through stores, they’re just websites that took all the right vitamins.<sup>1</sup>

 ### Progressive Enhancement

-Progressive enhancement means that everyone can access the basic content and functionality of a page in any browser, and those without certain browser features may receive a reduced but still functional experience. [- Lighthouse](https://medium.com/@addyosmani/progressive-web-apps-with-react-js-part-4-site-is-progressively-enhanced-b5ad7cf7a447)<sup>2</sup>
+Progressive enhancement means that everyone can access the basic content and functionality of a page in any browser and those without certain browser features may receive a reduced but still functional experience. [- Lighthouse](https://medium.com/@addyosmani/progressive-web-apps-with-react-js-part-4-site-is-progressively-enhanced-b5ad7cf7a447)<sup>2</sup>

 A great analogy from [Aaron Gustafson](http://alistapart.com/article/understandingprogressiveenhancement) is that progressive enhancement (PE) is like a peanut M&M.

 > "The Peanut is your content, the chocolate coating is your presentation layer and your JavaScript is the hard candy shell."

-This implies that depending on the browser, the experience can change.
+This implies that depending on the browser the experience can change.

 ### Demo